Skip to content

 tmux_session_live is diagnostic only.
 Terminal headless status, readiness for the next managed prompt, and last-turn timestamps reconcile from authoritative active-turn state plus durable turn artifacts such as the persisted exitcode file. last_turn_completion_source remains optional diagnostic metadata when it can be recovered.

-For attached healthy headless gateways, the server reads live control posture from the gateway HTTP surface before building this response.
-Durable turn records and turn reconciliation still remain server-owned.
+For attached healthy headless gateways, passive-server reads live control posture from the gateway HTTP surface before building this response.
+Durable turn records and turn reconciliation still remain passive-server-owned when passive-server owns the headless agent.

 Transport-Neutral Request Submission